eddiesTime/sme_app/gfm_documentation.md

 and `Vanilla BLoC` from the following evaluation.

-The reason for this decision is that with `Provider`, a solution has been developed, which wraps the `Inherited Widget` and provides a simplified API.
+The reason for this decision is that with `Provider`, a solution has been developed, which wraps the inherited widget and provides a simplified API.
 The same advantages come with `flutter_bloc` which provides the BLoC pattern with a simplified API and less overhead to worry about.